jordantab/aws-file-handler/README.md

 ### Step 5.1: Install Client Dependencies

-First, navigate to the `Client` directory and install all necessary dependencies using npm:
+First, navigate to the `client` directory and install all necessary dependencies using npm:

 ```bash
 cd ../client